xp44mm/Notebook/F#/Programming with Objects.md

     | _  -> printf "Some other kind of object\n"
 ```

 There are other important sources of null values.
-For example, the semi-safe function Array.zeroCreate creates an array whose values are initially null or, in the case of value types, an array in which each entry is the zero-bit pattern.
+For example, the semi-safe function `Array.zeroCreate` creates an array whose values are initially null or, in the case of value types, an array in which each entry is the zero-bit pattern.
 This function is included with F# primarily because there is no other technique for initializing and creating the array values used as building blocks of larger, more sophisticated data structures, such as queues and hash tables.
 Of course, you must use this function with care, and in general you should hide the array behind an encapsulation boundary and be sure the values of the array aren’t referenced before they’re initialized.

 ---

-####Note
+#### Note

-although F# generally enables you to code in a null-free style, F# isn’t totally immune to the potential existence of null values: they can come from the .net apis, and it’s also possible to use Array. zeroCreate and other back-door techniques to generate null values for F# types. if necessary, apis can check for this condition by first converting F# values to the obj type by calling box and then testing for null (see the F# informal Language specification for full details). in practice, this isn’t required by the vast majority of F# programs; for most purposes, the existence of null values can be ignored.
+although F# generally enables you to code in a null-free style, F# isn’t totally immune to the potential existence of null values: they can come from the .NET APIs, and it’s also possible to use `Array.zeroCreate` and other back-door techniques to generate null values for F# types. if necessary, APIs can check for this condition by first converting F# values to the obj type by calling box and then testing for null (see the F# informal Language specification for full details). in practice, this isn’t required by the vast majority of F# programs; for most purposes, the existence of null values can be ignored.

 ---